keilaash/cli-wiki/cli-wiki/src/introduction.md

 # Command Line Interface (CLI): Your Gateway to Power Computing

 > ⚠️ **Disclaimer:** This wiki is a work in progress and currently under active development.
 Content may be incomplete, reorganized, or updated frequently.
 Contributions, corrections, and suggestions are welcome as this guide evolves.

+> 💡 If you'd like to contribute, visit the GitHub repository: [https://github.com/keilaash/cli-wiki](https://github.com/keilaash/cli-wiki)

 ## What is a CLI?